The Black Cat

 - Helplessly watching your death tick closer and closer... tick tock, swish swoosh.

 - The fact that we never find out what is in the pit — but the narrator does, and would rather burn to death than face it.

 The Premature Burial

-Plenty, from Pym being stuck inside a bitch black storage room, slowly starving to death, to Pym and several other men being stuck on a half-sunken ship, slowly starving to death, to Pym and another character being stuck on an island of crazed natives, slowly starving to death.
+- Plenty, from Pym being stuck inside a pitch black storage room, slowly starving to death, to Pym and several other men being stuck on a half-sunken ship, slowly starving to death, to Pym and another character being stuck on an island of crazed natives, slowly starving to death.
 But the crowning example has to be the final chapter.
-Which is the Ur Example of the Cosmic Horror genre
+Which is the Ur-Example of the Cosmic Horror genre